-A program called Impact of Crime on Victims brings together inmates who have committed a crime and victims of similar crimes so that both can learn, grow, and heal.
-Prior to their meeting together, the inmates attend a class for several weeks in which they learn about the effects of various crimes on others.
-R. C. has found this program beneficial and has become a facilitator, meeting first with the inmates and then with inmates and survivors together.
+A program called Impact of Crime on Victims brings together people in prison who have committed a crime and victims of similar crimes so that both can learn, grow, and heal.
+Prior to their meeting together, the incarcerated people attend a class for several weeks in which they learn about the effects of various crimes on others.
+R. C. has found this program beneficial and has become a facilitator, meeting first with the people in prison and then with incarcerated people and survivors together.
 What follows is his journal of the first series of Impact of Crime on Victims classes he attended.

 After a brief introduction from the facilitators, the session begins with property crime and a hypothetical situation involving “Joe” and the theft of his car.
 This hypothetical situation illustrates the concentric circles/domino effect of property crime.
 Most of Joe’s history is vague and unspecific, and so what we are mostly here to study are the effects of property crime.
 There is some light bantering, including another hypothetical situation involving one of the instructors possessing five pounds of chronic and having it robbed.
 Needless to say, the robbed in this case can’t really go to the police, but the thought of the instructor having even so much as pot seed, let alone five pounds, was a surreal and humorous thought.